-The MA in IIC requires 60 quarter hours of credit, including four courses in communication and four in INTS.
-Required courses include MFJS 4650, MFJS 4912 and one other communication course selected from a list.
-Also, students must take two other courses in media, film and journalism studies or communication studies (16-20 credits total) and four from international studies (20 credits).
-One course in research methods is also required (4–5 credits), as well as completing a thesis or an internship (5–10 credits).
-Students must demonstrate a two-year college-level proficiency in at least one language other than English.
+The MA in IIC requires 60 quarter hours of credit, including four courses in communication (10-20 credits from MFJS or Communication Studies COMN) and four in International Studies INTS (20 credits).
+Required courses include MFJS 4650 and "Foundations in International & Intercultural Communication" (course number to be assigned soon).
+One course in research methods is also required (4-5 credits), as well as completing a thesis or an internship (5-10 credits).
+Students must demonstrate a two-year proficiency in at least one language other than English.

 No University of Denver language courses may be counted toward requirements of the joint MA program.
 Students may take language courses to reach or surpass the two-year proficiency level, but these will not count toward the credits required for the degree.

 International students whose native language is not English may use that language to meet the requirement, provided they have done academic or professional work in that original language.

 The maximum transfer credit allowed is 25 quarter hours.

 - MFJS 4912 Foundations in International and Intercultural Communication (4 credits)

 - Two additional courses in MFJS (or COMN)

 - Four courses (20 credits) at the Josef Korbel School of International Studies (INTS)